jiaxicheng/bigdata/pyspark/rdd_count_word_pairs.md

 ### Method-4: Using sc.textFile() and rdd.fold() function ###

-The difference between a fold() and reduce() is that fold() provides an opportunity to setup an initial values, thus in func(x, y), you dont need to worry about the data type of `x`, it will always be a list after we setup the zeroValue to ['']
+The difference between a fold() and reduce() is that fold() provides an opportunity to setup an initial value, thus in func(x, y), you dont need to worry about the data type of `x`, it will always be a list after we setup the zeroValue to ['']